readthedocs/readthedocs.org/docs/webhooks.rst

   *application/x-www-form-urlencoded* work
 * Select **Just the push event**
 * Finish by clicking **Add webhook**
+* You can verify if the webhook is working at the bottom of the GitHub page under **Recent Deliveries**.
+If you see a Response 200, then the webhook is correctly configured.
+  For a 403 error, it's likely that the Payload URL is incorrect since the **Secret** field is not used by GitHub, even if you enter a token.

-.. note:: The webhook secret is not yet respected
+.. note:: The webhook **Secret** field is not yet respected.

 Bitbucket
 ~~~~~~~~~